PolieBotics/PolieBotics/computation.md

 To process higher throughput or accommodate larger feature maps, multiple synchronized projectors can inject parallel data into the same resonance cavity:

-- **4 × 1080p Projectors**: Instead of a single 2160p output for downsampling or convolution, four 1080p devices can each handle part of the image, merging inside the cavity to form a single, wide-area summation.
+- **4 × 1080p Projectors**: Instead of a single 2160p output for downsampling or convolution, four 1080p devices can each handle part of the kernel, merging inside the cavity to form a single, wide-area summation.
 - **Spatial Summation**: From the camera’s perspective, these partial signals appear as a single integrated intensity, effectively “adding” the multiple projector outputs in real time.
+Inside the resonance cavity, light bounces multiple times, merging the 4 intensities into one camera pixel that approximates the convolved output for that kernel location.
 - **Reduced Per-Projector Complexity**: Each projector can run at standard 1080p settings, simplifying hardware design, while still achieving combined high-resolution summation in free space.

 ---